-When you’re thinking about buying a new home, you know the mortgage is going to be a big part of your decision.
-Banks look at your credit score, your income, and your monthly debts to determine how much they’re willin g to lend you.
-A mortgage pre-approval isn’t a commitment, but it can let you know whether or not you’ll be able to get a mortgage.
+When you’re thinking about buying a new home, the mortgage amount will be a big part of your decision.
+For a pre-approval, your bank will look at your credit score, your income, and your monthly debts to determine how much they’re willing to lend you.
+A mortgage pre-approval isn’t a commitment, but it will help you gain a better understanding of how much you can afford.

 1. Knowing How the Bank Sees You

-It’s important to get a sense of what a bank sees when they look at you.
+It’s important to get a sense of what a bank will lend you.
 You may think you’re doing well financially because you always have enough money to pay the bills, but if you’ve never taken out a loan or gotten a credit card, your credit score may be too low to qualify.
 During the pre-approval process, you may also realize the bank doesn’t count all of your income because a large portion of it comes from bonuses or overtime pay.
 These things can greatly affect how much money the bank is willing to lend you.

 When you apply, you have to provide the bank with financial documents.
 They’ll get an accurate look at your financial picture and tell you how much money they’ll loan and what interest rate you’re likely to pay.